kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 1. Power on the device.

 1. Wait for the UUU tool to complete the update, then power down the carrier board and disconnect the USB cable.

 1. Toggle the DIP switches to eMMC boot mode (1001).

-### Non-standard update variation: using a serial to USB adapter

-You may also update your device over serial by using a [USB to TTL serial cable](https://www.adafruit.com/product/954).

-**WARNING!** Do **NOT** attempt to connect your devkit over serial except in extreme failure cases (e.g. you bricked your device).
-Taking apart the carrier board enclosure to connect the serial cable is very difficult and will break your Wi-Fi antenna cables.

-1. Complete steps 1-4 listed above (download and extract the update files, copy them to the folder containing the UUU tool, and toggle your DIP switches).

-1. [Connect to your devkit over serial](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md#connect-to-your-devkit-over-serial).
-If you powered on your devkit to download a driver update and determine your COM port, please power down your device before starting your PuTTY session.

-1. Power on your device and **WATCH THE PUTTY TERMINAL WINDOW**.
-Within 3 seconds, press any key to break into the U-Boot command line.

-1. Enter the following command at the U-Boot command prompt:

-    ```bash
-    fastboot 0
-    ```

-1. Next, open a Windows command prompt (**Start** > **cmd**) or a Linux terminal and navigate to the folder where the update files are stored.
-Run the following command to initiate the update:

-    - Windows:

-        ```bash
-        uuu -b emmc_full.txt fast-hab-fw.raw pe101-uefi-<version>.raw
-        ```

-    - Linux:

-        ```bash
-        sudo ./uuu -b emmc_full.txt fast-hab-fw.raw pe101-uefi-<version>.raw
-        ```

-1. Wait for the UUU tool to complete the update, then power down the carrier board and disconnect the USB to TTL serial cable.

-1. Toggle the DIP switches to eMMC boot mode (1001).